 6 tips for preventing injury as you return to the gym

-Heading back to the gym this weekend?
+Heading back to the gym?
 Read our top tips for avoiding injury as you return to the gym after lockdown.

 Yet if you choose to go back to the gym, your workouts may look a little different and you may be required to reserve a time slot, train outdoors and wipe down equipment before and after you use it.
 You may also be thinking about how this extended time away from the gym has affected your fitness, and what you should do to avoid injury when you do resume training.